Prag8855/aab/content/guides/schufa.md

 - Pay for something in instalments
 - Don't pay your debts

 When you open a bank account, you let your bank to check your score.
 If you don't have a score, a new Schufa record is created.
+It takes around 7 days.[^13]

 Not all companies check your score.
 Foreign companies rarely care about Schufa.
 A foreign bank probably won't create a Schufa record when you open an account.